 When it comes to a turtle tank, there are a variety of options that you can go with, but there are a couple of things that you do need to keep in mind when selecting them.
-One of the main things to look out for is that you only add plants that the turtle can eat.
+One of the main things to look out for is that you only add plants that the turtle can eat (like Hornwort).

 While you do not want plants that are overly tasty, because the turtles will eat them before they ever get a chance to grow, any plants that may contain compounds which are toxic to turtles need to be avoided.
 Turtles love to eat plants, so any kind of plant that is edible for a turtle is a big bonus.

 Moreover, you want to add plants that root easily in the substrate.
 You need the plants to stay firmly rooted in the substrate, so any plant with a good root system is a big bonus.
 Furthermore, turtle tanks usually don’t have too much light or oxygen in the water, so any plant that doesn’t have too big oxygen or light requirements is ideal too.
-Floating plants are nice for turtles too, because they can provide some cover, they look nice, and they are often edible too.
+Floating plants (like Water Lettuce) are nice for turtles too, because they can provide some cover, they look nice, and they are often edible too.